I hate when stores start Christmas preparations as soon as back-to-school stuff is put away.

 Here’s your one-stop shopping mall!

 - 2 and 4-ounce amber bottles: Specialty Bottle has great prices and decent shipping.
 Try to get a friend to go in on a dozen with you.
 Two ounces is very small (for acquaintances) and 4 ounces is more appropriate for people you love.
 8 ounces for people you really love who bake a lot!
+(They also sell gallon jars, if you’re looking for good storage solutions or an extra milk jar, but be aware that the shipping is approximately the same amount as the jars for that item.)

 - Sources for the recipe (I always find when I’m making something brand new, I like to read a number of different methods so I feel most comfortable doing it myself):